Alicia-MJ/tesis-modelamiento-computacional-de-la-ansiedad/README.md

 See [agents](./agents) for more information.

+## Poster presented at MAIN 2024

+"The Impact of Punishment Sensitivity and Learning Rate on Anxiety: A Computational Modeling Approach in a Sequential Evaluation Task".

 ## Experiment Notebook

 A Google Colab Notebook includes the simulations made for the thesis project.

 See [notebook](./notebook) for more information.

 ## Requirements